TRUBDUBZ/100DaysOfCodeNotes-trub/Notes-100:DOC/CCNACheatSheet.md

 ## 1. Networks

 - What is a network?
-  - a network is a connection of telacommunication devics( clients and servers ) (nodes) that are connected and can share resources
+  - a network is a connection of telecommunication devics ( clients and servers ) / ( nodes ) that are connected and can share resources

 ## 2. Servers & Clients

-- what is a client?
+- What is a client?
-  - a client can be a laptop or a pc it could be a mac or iphone or tablet, but a client is a device that accesses a servi   ce made available by a server
+  - a client can be a laptop or a pc it could be a mac or iphone, or tablet, but a client is a device that accesses a service made available by a server

 - What is a server?
   - a server is a device that can provide services to a client
   - a server CAN be a client and a server at the same time